Civil Rights Act of 1964 Signed into Law (July)

 But Robertiena Freeman and the three other Black students are not the only ones persecuted for their commitment to racial justice at Americus High School.
 On the first day of class in the Fall of 1964, Greg Wittkamper, a white student whose family is part of the interracial Koinonia Farm accompanies them to school.
 For four years he holds to his faith, refusing to support white-supremacy.
 He is spat on, jeered, and physically attacked.
 His books are torn up, his locker soaked in urine, and food is mashed into his face at lunch.
 The rest of the white students treat him as a social pariah, a "race traitor" to be shunned and humiliated by all.
 But he endures as a nonviolent soldier for justice.

-[ Koinonia Farm is an interracial Christian community founded in 1942 and still living their faith today.
+[ Koinonia Farm was an interracial Christian community founded in 1942.
+It is still living their faith today.
 It is home of the "Cotton Patch Gospel," birthplace of Habitat for Humanity, Jubilee Partners, Prison Jail Project, and Fuller Center for Housing and other ministries.]

 See Americus GA Protests and Crawfordville, GA, School Bus Struggle for continuation.